danielabel/form3clientapi/Readme.md

  * encapsulate http requests for error handling

 ### Production hardening support
-* much better error management - tell users' what the issues are - nested errors
+* use built in [wrapped errors](https://blog.golang.org/go1.13-errors) to Ensure error management tell users' what the issues are - so they can be fixed
+  - both messages from the API service
+  - and faults in the client
 * Consider trust model - what data can be trusted from whom?
 * Strong TSL support, potentially with 2 way cert checking
 * retries, throttling and backoffs